 Accident Report – A detailed, formal recording of an event documented from the scene of an accident by an authority figure, such as a police officer.

-Alternative Dispute Resolution – The use of other methods besides litigation to resolve a legal dispute, like arbitration and mediation.
+Alternative Dispute Resolution – The use of methods other than litigation to resolve a legal dispute, such as arbitration and mediation.
 See arbitration and mediation.

-Arbitration – The hearing and settlement of a legal dispute between the plaintiff and defendant by a neutral third-party whose decision will usually be final.
+Arbitration – The hearing and settlement of a legal dispute by a neutral third-party whose decision will usually be final.

-Assignment of Benefits – A transfer of benefits provided by an insurance policy to another party.
+Assignment of Benefits – A transfer of benefits provided by an insurance policy to a party other than the insured.

-Assumption of Risk – When a person voluntarily proceeds with a risk despite the known dangers involved.
+Assumption of Risk – When a person voluntarily and knowingly exposes himself or herself to the possibility of injury.

 Bodily Injury – Any damage to a person’s body, i.e. broken bones, bruises, burns, cuts, nerve damage, etc.

-Burden of Proof – The plaintiff’s obligations to prove his or her allegations to be true and that specific elements have been met.
+Burden of Proof – The plaintiff’s obligation to prove that his or her allegations are true.

 Causation – The act of making something happen.